Difference Between Questionnaires and Surveys

 What are Questionnaires?

 A questionnaire is a research tool that includes a set of questions that tend to obtain data from a participant.
-These questionnaires are generally a mixture of open-ended questions and close-ended questions.
+These questionnaires are a mixture of open-ended questions and close-ended questions.

 Open-ended or the long form questions let the participant elaborate their thoughts in depth.
 The Statistical Society of London developed a research questionnaire in the year 1838.